Does Car Insurance Cover Battery Replacement and Damage?

 EV Fire Claims Can Take Longer

 Because EV battery fires involve complex technology, insurers may require specialized inspections before settling a claim.
-If a manufacturing defect is suspected, a product liability claim against the manufacturer may run alongside your insurance claim.
+If a manufacturing defect is suspected — such as a software-related short circuit (Hyundai recalled over 100,000 EVs in 2026 for exactly this risk) — a product liability claim against the manufacturer may run alongside your insurance claim.
 Document everything and consider consulting an attorney if delays occur.

 Other Comprehensive Events

 Hail, flooding, falling objects, and wind damage that physically harm your battery pack are all covered under comprehensive.
-For EV owners, even charger-related damage from a covered peril may be included — check your specific policy.
+For EV owners, even charger-related damage from a covered peril — such as an electrical fire from a malfunctioning home charger — may be included under comprehensive.
+Note that the charging station hardware itself would fall under your homeowners or renters insurance, not your auto policy.

 Farmers logo